What can you expect in your role as a Mentor?

 Try to develop a relationship of trust

 Make sure the mentee understands the discussions between you and the mentee are confidential and directed solely at helping the mentee.
 Be accepting and understanding of a mentee's decisions.
-If you determine that you are not well-matched to the mentee, please reach out to Casey Kimball to help connect the mentee with a new mentor
+If you determine that you are not well-matched to the mentee, please reach out to Haley Zanga to help connect the mentee with a new mentor

 Stay on track